addtheletters/space/README.md

 Current Test3D functionality:
 -Generates large grid of random points and lines
--X, Y and Z camera movement, determinable by mouse and keyboard -see comments in Test3D
+-X, Y and Z camera movement, determinable by mouse and keyboard, delta-adjusted for framerate -see comments in Test3D
--Draws a square.
-Yeah.
-So good.
+-Vertex Buffer Object rendering